-The 1885 Liberty Nickel is the well known key date coin of the series that often stands in the way of assembling a complete collection of circulation strikes.
+The 1885 Liberty Nickel (Buy on eBay) is the well known key date coin of the series that often stands in the way of assembling a complete collection of circulation strikes.
 While it does not have the lowest mintage of the series, its low survival rate makes the coin particularly elusive and highly valued across all grades.
 The scarcity of the circulation strike also results in a premium for the proof version of the coin, which had a fairly typical mintage level for the era.

 The Liberty Head Nickel series had been introduced in 1883 to replace the previous Shield Nickel series.
 The new design featured a bold portrait of Liberty facing to the left.
 Her hair is bound in a bun and she wears a crown inscribed “LIBERTY” accented with sprigs of cotton and wheat.
 Thirteen stars surround the image with the date placed below.